fleetdm/fleet/handbook/brand.md

   - [Docs history](https://github.com/fleetdm/fleet/commits/main/docs)
 3. From the list of recently merged PRs, look at the files changed for each and then:
   - Scan for typos and grammatical errors.
-  - Check that tone aligns with our [Communicating as Fleet](https://fleetdm.com/handbook/brand#communicating-as-fleet) guidelines and that Grammarly's tone detector is on-brand.
+  - Check that the tone aligns with our [Communicating as Fleet](https://fleetdm.com/handbook/brand#communicating-as-fleet) guidelines and that Grammarly's tone detector is on-brand.
   - Check that Markdown is formatted correctly.
   - **Remember**, Do not make edits to this page.
 It's already merged.
 4. Instead, navigate to the page in question on the website and submit a new PR to make edits - making sure to request a review from the maintainer of that page.